How Much Do SEO Services Cost in 2025? A Realistic Breakdown

 - $1K–$3K range: Technical audit + content strategy + 2–4 optimized pages per month + reporting.
 This is the sweet spot for service businesses that need to build organic visibility on their money pages.

-- $3K–$5K range: Full-service SEO — technical, content production (4–8 pieces/month), internal linking, local SEO, and competitive gap analysis.
+- $3K to $5K range: Full-service SEO, technical, content production (4 to 8 pieces per month), internal linking, local SEO, and competitive gap analysis.
 Expect a real content calendar and monthly strategy calls.

 - $5K–$10K+ range: Enterprise-level SEO with dedicated resources, link acquisition, content hubs, conversion optimization, and detailed attribution reporting.
 Only worth it if the site has enough scale and the business can act on the insights.